adamcharnock/lightbus/docs/index.rst

     <strong>

 Lightbus will be a new :ref:`message bus <motivation:Task queue vs bus>` for Python 3, :ref:`backed by AMQP <implementation/amqp:Why AMQP>`.
-Our focus is providing conceptually simple communication between multiple applications/processes.
+Lightbus will focus on providing conceptually simple communication between multiple applications/processes.

 .. raw:: html